6 Best Online Divorce Tips in Los Angeles, California – How to File for Divorce Near Los Angeles

-Online Divorce PRO is the ideal way to go if you want the best of both worlds: the convenience and cost savings of divorce online PLUS the safety, security and insurance of a local lawyer on your team.
+Online Divorce PRO is the ideal way to go if you want the best of both worlds: the convenience and cost-savings of divorce online PLUS the safety, security, and insurance of a local lawyer on your team.

 The main problem with Main Street Legal Document Assistants (basically old-fashioned paralegals who never figured out that it was better to be online) is that they are over-priced.
 As the dinosaurs of the divorce industry, they are generally well-experienced and do good work.
-If face-time is necessary to you, then a Main Street Legal Document Assistant COULD be the way to go.
+If face-time is necessary for you, then a Main Street Legal Document Assistant COULD be the way to go.
 Go to the California Association of Legal Document Assistants’ website, click on Find an LDA and plug in your home zip code to see who is available in your area.

 Just remember that you’ll pay heavily for that face-time – most uncontested California divorces done by Main Street paralegals will be in the range of $600-$1200, almost as much as traditional lawyer representation, and more than unbundled lawyer services like Online Divorce PRO, which will also offer face-time.
 The Main Street paralegal option doesn’t make much sense anymore.